aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-a value that indicates whether the string in text file is converted to date data.
+Gets a value that indicates whether the string in text file is converted to date data.

 **Returns:**
 boolean